Come and meet us

 Sandwich placements are paid roles whereas work-based learning module placements are normally unpaid.

 The skills you acquire through studying our courses will prepare you for careers in a wide range of industries and jobs.
-Sociology graduates have gone on to careers in youth or community work, welfare provision, or roles in charitable organisations or local and national government.
-Careers are also available in teaching, health administration, personnel management, publishing, marketing and social research.
+Sociology graduates have gone on to careers in youth and community work, welfare provision, or roles in charitable organisations or local and national government.
+Careers are also available in teaching, health administration, HR, publishing, marketing and social research.
 Some career options may require further study.

 Students are encouraged to take up Summer internships during the Summer holidays, though it is up to the student to find them.
 Support is available to students from the Employability and Careers Service when applying for placements and internships.